Skip to content

 Usage:

-jabs-init <project_dir> [--metadata <metadata.json>] [--force] [--parallel <N>]
+jabs-init <project_dir> [--metadata <metadata.json>] [--force] [--processes <N>]

 • <project_dir>: Path to the JABS project directory containing video and pose files.